-This call for proposals and section 6 of those documents contain all the necessary information to apply to the Innovation Fund, including the guidelines to prepare notices of intent and proposals.
+This call for proposals and section 6 of the Getting started with CAMS documents contain all the necessary information to apply to the Innovation Fund, including the guidelines to prepare notices of intent and proposals.
 We will not publish separate guidelines as we have done in past competitions.